smartcontractkit/documentation/docs/chainlink-nodes/oracle-jobs/task-types/task_eth_call.md

 - `contract`: the address of the contract to call.
 - `data`: the data to attach to the call (including the function selector).
+- `gas`: the amount of gas to attach to the transaction.

 **Outputs**